Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_guide.md

 [^1]: This guide assumes you've already installed, and can use. a CLI wallet and its daemon.
 If you haven't, see those guides [here](https://docs.zano.org/docs/install-a-zano-cli-wallet-ubuntu) and [here](https://docs.zano.org/docs/using-a-zano-cli-wallet), respectively.

+[^2]: Although still the lestest version, it is from 2019.
+YOU may need to search their Gitfor the latest version [here]([Release TTMiner · Minerx117/TTMiner · GitHub](https://github.com/Minerx117/TTMiner/releases/tag/v2.2.5)).

-[^2]: You'll need to install Cuda, if you get the following error:
+[^3]: You'll need to install Cuda, if you get the following error:

 `./TT-Miner: error while loading shared libraries: libcuda.so.1: cannot open shared object file: No such file or directory.`

-[^3]: If you didn't use your wallet adress, you will get the following error:
+[^4]: If you didn't use your wallet adress, you will get the following error:

 <div>
 <a href="https://freeimage.host/"><img src="https://iili.io/HACX7iG.png" alt="HACX7iG.png" border="0" /></a>